nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     - Must be an index number shown in the displayed patient list

 * **DATE_TIME**
-    - Must follow the format of d/M/yyyy HHmm
+    - Follows the format of d/M/yyyy HHmm
     - Can only contain numbers, '/', and spaces.

 * **DATE**
-    - Must follow the format of d/M/yyyy
+    - Follows the format of d/M/yyyy
     - Can only contain numbers and '/'

 ### Viewing help: `help`